glitchct/Advanced-Optimized/README.md

 > [!WARNING]
 > The Lifecyle for Advanced Optmized 1.21 / 1.21.1 will be end in July, 19, 2025.
 > Please Update to the newest Version for more improvments.
-Current New version 1.4.1 Release (Hotfix does not count.)
+Current New version 1.4.1 Release

 **Advanced Optimized works with AMD Vega, RDNA Instruction Set / Nvidia GT, GTX, RTX**